humdrum-tools/humdrum-documentation/tool/patt/index.md

 terminators.
 If a single continuous output is desired, the **rid -u** command may be used to eliminate the duplicate interpretations.

-Instead of outputting the individual patterns, the **-t** option may be used to output a spine that marks each instance of the found pattern.
+Instead of outputting the individual patterns, the <span class="option">t</span> option may be used to output a spine that marks each instance of the found pattern.
 In the following command, the beginning of each occurrence of the pattern is labelled in the `**patt` spine by the tag \"one-two-three.\"